pierrotsmnrd/grabKit/README.md

 * Select your project, go to the "API Access" item, and click on "Create an OAUth 2.0 client ID ..."
 * Enter your application's name and other informations if you need
-* in Application type, select "Installed application", then validate
+* in Application type, select "Installed application"
+* in "Installed application type", select "other" (don't select "iOS", it's buggy ...)

-* Report your Client ID and Client secret in GRKPicasaConstants.m
+* Report your Client ID and Client secret into your configurator file in the methods picasaClientId and picasaClientSecret.

-### How to disable a service ?

-If you don't need to use a specific service :
-_ Delete the directory of its grabber under GrabKitSources/servicesGrabber/ _ Delete the according lib under libs/ (warning : Instagram uses Facebook's library)

 Coming soon